Frequently Asked Questions

 Do you guarantee your fabrics?

-Our fabrics are guaranteed to meet commonly accepted Australian and New Zealand textile performance standards for their stated end use and given recommended care and use conditions have been met
+Our fabrics are guaranteed to meet commonly accepted Australian and New Zealand textile performance standards for their stated end use, given recommended care and use conditions have been met

 Please read our Terms and Conditions of Sale sections on Warranty, Refund Policy and Claims Procedures